SampreethAvvari/us2020electionanalysis/README.md

 ### Models Used
 - **Fake News Detection**: Employing the fine-tuned LLAMA-3 8B model.
+  Use this [huggingface](https://hi.switchy.io/MY_a) link to reuse our finetuned LLaMA 3 model.
 - **Sentiment Analysis**: Utilizing the RoBERTa-base sentiment analysis model trained on a large corpus of tweets.
 - **Topic Modeling**: Applying LDA for generative statistical modeling to uncover latent topics in tweets.